ucx15/Python_Rasterizer/README.md

 ## Contributions
 If you like this Project, and want to improve something in it, or just want to reimplement this from your perspective (any class/function/algorithm or whole project), feel free to do..
 It will be very appreciated!

+If you find any bug or issues, please report it in the issue section.

-We're going to take over the VFX industry with this 🙂
+And we are going to take over the VFX industry with this 🙂, so support